Composite Sorting: Additional Results

-($a$) admits a solution $(\beta_2,\dots,\beta_p)$.
+admits a solution $(\beta_2,\dots,\beta_p)$.

-Since the system of inequalities \eqref{eq:ineqs2} can be solved via linear programming in $p$ steps where $p\leq n$, the worst-case runtime for our algorithm is $O(n^4)$ (when $p=n$).
-However, it becomes much more efficient when more layers of arcs are introduced.
-This is because compared with the trivial linear programming, our algorithm solves the problem in the order from bottom arcs to top, while at each step the values of $\phi$ in the hidden arcs need not be computed again, but only adjusted with constant factors.
-Typically, the number $N$ will not be as large as $n$.
-The following proposition provides a general upper bound of the number $N$, which is a consequence of the absence of intersecting pairs.
-Define the number of crossings of $F-G$ at $x \in \R$ as
+Since the dual solution can be solved via standard linear programming, the worst-case runtime for our algorithm is $O(N^4)$.\footnote{See, for example, \citet{Boyd:2004}.} Our algorithm is much more efficient as more layers of arcs are introduced.
+This is because compared to the standard linear programming, our algorithm solves the problem in the order from bottom arcs to top, while at each step the values of $\phi$ in the hidden arcs need not be computed again, but only adjusted with constant factors.
+Typically, the number $p$ will not be as large as $N$.
+The following proposition provides a general upper bound of the number $p$, which is a consequence of the absence of intersecting pairs.
+Define the number of crossings of the measure of underqualification $H$ at level $\tau \in \R$ as

-In other words, every time a flat part of $F-G$ takes value $x$, we count that as an $x$-crossing.
-Note that this is nonzero only if $nx\in\mathbb{Z}$ and $|x|\leq 1$.